apache/pdfbox-docs/content/2.0/getting-started.md

 ## PDFBox and Java 8 ##

-<p class="alert alert-warning">Important notice when using PDFBox with Java 8 or Java 9</p>
+<p class="alert alert-warning">Important notice when using PDFBox with Java 8 before 1.8.0_191 or Java 9 before 9.0.4</p>

 Due to the change of the java color management module towards "LittleCMS", users can experience slow performance in color operations.
 A solution is to disable LittleCMS in favor of the old KCMS (Kodak Color Management System) by: